shubhamkumarjha123/py_codes/folder/Reverse no and return true if it is the same .md

-# Reverse the number and  then return true if it is the same
+# Reverse the number and  then return true if it is the same.

 ```python